Skip to main content

 Work comprises construction of a new area of reclaimed land in the foreshore, in front of Camelford House for a shaft approximately 48 metres deep with an internal diameter of approximately 16 metres.
 Connection to the existing sewers will be made within a second new area of reclaimed land underneath Vauxhall Bridge and in front of the Vauxhall Cross building.

-These two areas will be connected via a pipe constructed under the foreshore.
+These two areas have been connected via a pipe constructed under the foreshore.
 The shaft is required to transfer sewage flows from the combined sewer overflows to the main tunnel.

 Brand New